Code-Institute-Submissions/JoseMachado-CE-Fly-Watch_janResub/README.md

 #### Conclusion
-The quality of products being displayed on the checkou page is outstanding.
+The quality of products being displayed on the checkout page is outstanding.
 The products are easy to be manipulated in terms of updating the number of watches that the customer want to go ahead placing the order.
 If the customer wants to change the quantity of watches that they want to buy, the whole information about the order will change automatically being displayed on the page.
 It gives the customer more trust on the website.
 The checkout form is also displayed well on the checkout page.
 The form is a crispy form which is easier to have the website being built on.